linaGirl/related/README.md

     var ORM = require('ee-orm');

+    // load models from the «eventdata» db, using adb config object instead of a
-    // load models from the «eventdata» db var orm = new ORM({
+    // simple string for conencting to the db var orm = new ORM({
         eventdata: {
               type: 'postgres'